Filip Dangubić: Krško (loan)

-In July 2016, he was loaned to Krško in Slovenia.
-He scored on debut in an away draw to Rudar Velenje on 16 July 2016.
+In July 2016, Dangubić was loaned to Krško in Slovenia.
+He scored on his debut in an away draw against Rudar Velenje on 16 July 2016.

 Celje (loan)

-In July 2017, he was once again sent on loan to a Slovenian club, this time to Celje.
+In July 2017, Dangubić was once again sent on loan to a Slovenian club, this time to Celje.

 Spartak Trnava

-On 4 July 2018, Dangubić was transferred to Spartak Trnava in Slovakia.
+On 4 July 2018, Dangubić was transferred to Slovak First League side Spartak Trnava.

 Senica (loan)

 On 21 February 2019, Dangubić was loaned to Senica in Slovakia.

 Chindia Târgoviște

 On 6 February 2020, Romanian side Chindia Târgoviște announced the signing of Dangubić.

 Return to Celje

 On 4 August 2020, Dangubić returned to Slovenian champions Celje, signing a contract until 30 June 2022.
 He was released by the club on 28 June 2021.

+Kauno Žalgiris

+On 1 March 2024, Dangubić signed with Lithuanian A Lyga club Kauno Žalgiris.
+On 9 August 2024, Žalgiris announced that he had left the club to join Bosnian Premier League side Željezničar.

+Željezničar

+On 12 August 2024, Dangubić joined Željezničar on a contract until June 2025, with the option of extending for a further year.
+He made his debut in a 3–1 home win over Igman Konjic on 17 August 2024.
+Dangubić scored his first goal for the club in a 1–0 home win against Posušje on 29 September 2024.
+He scored two goals in a 3–0 away win over Leotar in the Bosnian Cup first round on 29 October 2024.

+Dangubić left Željezničar in June 2025 after his contract expired.

 International career

 Dangubić was capped for Croatia at various age levels.
-He collected one cap for the U17 side, two caps for the U20 side, and four caps for the U21 side.
+He collected one cap for the U17 side, two caps for the U20 side, and four caps for the U21 side among others.